-Chapel Hill once again is managing Homegrown Halloween on Franklin Street to make it smaller, safer -- and with a local emphasis.
+Chapel Hill manages Homegrown Halloween on Franklin Street to keep it small, safe -- and with a local emphasis.

 Costumes and creativity showcase the best of this spontaneous crowd gathering that occurs each year on Franklin Street.
-Extremely large crowd sizes have required public safety strategies.
+Extremely large crowd sizes in years past have required public safety strategies.
 On this night – Saturday, October 31, we restrict traffic into downtown, employ about 300 public safety officers, and establish alcohol checkpoints.
-The party ends at 11 p.m.

 Hear from our community partners as they answer Frequently Asked Questions: https://vimeo.com/album/3620187

 What’s so scary about Halloween in Chapel Hill?

 What are the Top Three public safety goals for Halloween in Chapel Hill?

 How do you get to downtown Chapel Hill on Halloween?

 Who cares about safety on Halloween in Chapel Hill?

 Thank you for supporting our public safety goals.